Being pregnant causes your skin to undergo many unwanted changes. Unfortunately, these issues don’t just go away on their own once you’ve given birth.

 All women have some loose skin after birth, so this is just a natural part of postpartum life.
-Age, genetics, pre-pregnancy weight, and number of children you’ve had can all affect your skin’s likeliness to tighten back up again after pregnancy.
+Age, genetics, pre-pregnancy weight, and the number of children you’ve had can all affect your skin’s likeliness to tighten back up again after pregnancy.
 However, there are a few things you can do to deal with this postpartum skincare problem.

 Try to lose weight at a slow, even pace to avoid putting further stress on your body.
 Get plenty of water and take vitamin C and hydrolyzed collagen supplements that help to produce healthy skin cells.
 You can also try strength training exercises to build muscle and fill out areas with loose skin.
 It takes time and effort, but you will eventually notice your skin regaining its tightness.

-4. Does everyone get postpartum acne and how can you treat it?
+4. Does everyone get postpartum acne, and how can you treat it?

 One of the most common postpartum skincare complaints among new mothers is acne.
 This happens because fluctuating hormone levels increase oil production in your skin, causing hard, painful acne on the face and neck.
 It will go away once your hormones start to level out, but until then, you have a few treatment options.

-Beginning birth control pills can help to regulate hormones, though these are normally not advisable during the early stages of breastfeeding.
+Beginning birth control pills can help to regulate hormones, though these usually are not advisable during the early stages of breastfeeding.
 You can treat current outbreaks with benzoyl peroxide, which will help to reduce inflammation, and vitamin C creams to prevent scarring.